 In 2020, the North America chatbot software market was valued at $182 million.
 Fast forward to 2025 and it’s predicted to be worth over $580 million.
 The reason for this growth – over 200% in 5 years – is relatively simple.

-Brands of all industries are beginning to recognize the huge benefits that customer service chatbots can bring to their organization.
+Brands of all industries are beginning to recognize the huge benefits that chatbot apps can bring to their organization.
 Firstly, today’s consumers are increasingly demanding support that is fast and 24/7.
-Chatbots provide exactly this and, now powered by improved technology and AI, consumer acceptance is growing fast.
+Chatbot apps provide exactly this and, now powered by improved technology and AI, consumer acceptance is growing fast.
 70% of customers either currently use or are interested in using chatbots for simple customer service enquiries.
 On top of this, 45% of consumers prefer chatbots as the primary mode of customer service communication.

-Customer service chatbots don’t just benefit the end consumer.
+Chatbot apps don’t just benefit the end consumer.
 Chatbots can also reduce manual work and improve efficiency by automating a significant portion of frontline customer service requests.
-When built well, chatbot software reduces support costs.
+When built well, chatbots reduce support costs.
 Find out how much money a chatbot could save your organization with our Chatbot ROI Calculator.

-As we get started in our guide on chatbot software, it’s worth starting by answering some of the common questions among those new to this technology:
+As we get started in our guide on chatbot apps, it’s worth starting by answering some of the common questions among those new to this technology:

 Chatbots are software that can hold online conversations using a familiar text interface.
 Often embedded within live chat software, chatbots are programmed to hold conversations with visitors without human involvement.
 The technology they are powered by depends on the type of chatbot – more on this in chapter 3.